nickboffa/metazoan-root/project_outline.md

 ### Laumer *et. al* 2018

-Their 'BUSCO' matrix has 59 taxa, 94444aa long, 303 genes, 39.6% of sites are gaps/missing data, and the mean (sd) partition length is 311.70 (202.78).
+We are using their 'BUSCO' matrix.
+It has 59 taxa, 94444aa long, 303 genes, 39.6% of sites are gaps/missing data, and the mean (sd) partition length is 311.70 (202.78).
+The aim of this matrix was to only contain 'complete, single-copy sequences'.
+There are:

+-  6 ctenophores
+- 15 poriferans
+- 4 placozoans
+- 13 cnidarians
+- 14 bilaterians
+- 7 outgroup taxa

+Again, they have tested for paralogy.
+They also found that there is compositional bias across lineages in the data - mainly due to the compositional differences of Choanoflagellata and Placozoa compared to the rest of Metazoa.

-## 6. Describe a small subset of the data that you can test your code on (e.g. 10 or 20 loci; and if your dataset has a lot of species, a subset of those, how many you'll choose, and how you'll select them)
+## 4. Describe a small subset of the data that you can test your code on (e.g. 10 or 20 loci; and if your dataset has a lot of species, a subset of those, how many you'll choose, and how you'll select them)

 Though the Nosenko non-ribosomal matrix is relatively small, it is still probably too large to quickly test code with.
 Hence, I would like to create a smaller dataset containing A) no outgroups, and B) a maximum of 4 species per clade, and C) 20 randomly sampled genes from the alignment.
 So in this test dataset there would be:

-- 4 poriferans,
+- 4 poriferans
 - 2 placozoans
 - 4 ctenophores
-- 4 cnidarians,
+- 4 cnidarians
 - 4 bilaterians

 For a total of 18 species and 20 genes.
 NB: I don't know how to go about creating this dataset aside from doing it all manually, with the help of random selections using R.

-## 7. The plan for what commands you'll need to run your analysis, with a description of what each one does (e.g. IQ-TREE commands, ASTRAL commands).
+## 5. The plan for what commands you'll need to run your analysis, with a description of what each one does (e.g. IQ-TREE commands, ASTRAL commands).
 This can be an overview, but try to think through all the steps.
 Don't worry if you are unsure, just do your best.
 Feel free to try them out as you go, based on what you've learned in the tutorials.
 And if you need to do something that you don't know a command for (e.g. Select 10 species at random from your alignment) that's OK - just put what you want to do as a comment without code, and we can then all help each other figure out the best way to do things.

 ### For dataset \in {Nosenko2013_nonribosomal, Nosenko2013_ribosomal, Laumer2018}: